blackroytech/blackroytech.github.io/README.md

 ### ePortfolio Summary
-I selected one artifact from my CS 360: Mobile Architecture and Programming course that I completed in June 2025, to demonstrate my growth, technical, and professional skills that aligned with the five course outcomes across these three specific catgories:
+I selected one artifact from my CS 360: Mobile Architecture and Programming course that I completed in June 2025, to demonstrate my growth, technical, and professional skills that aligned with the five course outcomes across these three specific categories:
  * Software Design and Engineering
  * Algorithms and Data Structures
  * Databases